RazElbaz/Articles-API/README.md

 ---

-# NodeExpressAPI
+# Articles API

-NodeExpressAPI is a RESTful API built with Node.js, Express, and MongoDB.
+Articles API is a RESTful API built with Node.js, Express, and MongoDB.
 It provides endpoints for managing articles, categories, and user authentication.

 ## Installation